-Billbed initiative for footpath dwellers awits CDA-RDA’s approval
+Billbed initiative for footpath dwellers awaits CDA-RDA’s approval

-ISLAMABAD, Sept 23 (APP): A mattres company’s initiative, roadside
+ISLAMABAD, Sept 23 (APP): A mattress company’s initiative, roadside

-billbeds, that acclaimed global fame for providing peaceful nights to homeless footpath dwellers, is waiting CDA and RDA’s nod to get these
+bill-beds, that acclaimed global fame for providing peaceful nights to homeless footpath dwellers, is waiting CDA and RDA’s nod to get these

 beds installed in the twin cities.